Symplectic singularities arising from algebras of symmetric tensors: Introduction

 For a smooth projective toric variety $X$ defined by a fan $\Sigma$, we have the natural exact sequence

 where $\Sigma(1)$ is the set of one-dimensional rays in $\Sigma$ and $\bfM$ is the lattice of characters of the torus.
-By using the integer matrix $A$, we can associate $X$ with a toric hyperK\"ahler variety, denoted by $\cY(A,0,0)$ (\S\,\ref{ss.toric-hyperkaher}), which is known to be a symplectic variety by \cite{Bellamy2023}.
-Based on an explicit computation of $S(X)$, it turns out that $\cZ_X$ coincides with $\cY(A,0,0)$, namely we have \begin{thm} Let $X$ be a smooth projective toric variety.
-Then $\cZ_X$ is isomorphic to the toric hyperK\"ahler variety $\cY(A,0,0)$. \end{thm}
+By using the integer matrix $A$, we can associate $X$ with a toric hyper-K\"ahler variety, denoted by $\cY(A,0,0)$ (\S\,\ref{ss.toric-hyperkaher}), which is known to be a symplectic variety by \cite{Bellamy2023}.
+Based on an explicit computation of $S(X)$, it turns out that $\cZ_X$ coincides with $\cY(A,0,0)$, namely we have: \begin{thm} Let $X$ be a smooth projective toric variety { with dimension at least two}.
+Then $\cZ_X$ is isomorphic to the toric hyper-K\"ahler variety $\cY(A,0,0)$. \end{thm}

-Note that the existence problem of symplectic resolutions for toric hyperK\"ahler varieties is completely solved by Y.~Namikawa in \cite[Corollary 13]{Namikawa2023a} and thus we get a satisfactory answer to Question \ref{q.Main-question} for toric varieties.
-Moreover, as an immediate application of Theorem \ref{t.criterion-contact-symplectic} and Theorem \ref{t.toric-case}, we obtain the following seemly-new result, which generalizes \cite[Theorem 5.9]{HausenSues2010}.
+{ The unique one-dimensional smooth projective toric variety is $\bP^1$, and $\cZ_{\bP^1}$ is well-known to be the quadratic cone in $\bC^3$.} As an immediate application of Theorem \ref{t.criterion-contact-symplectic} and Theorem \ref{t.toric-case}, we obtain the following seemly-new result, which generalizes \cite[Theorem 5.9]{HausenSues2010}.

 \begin{cor} The projectivized tangent bundle $\bP T_X$ of a smooth projective toric variety $X$ is of Fano type. \end{cor}